Convex-Dev/design/README.md

 ## Contributing

 Contributions to this repository are welcome.
-Contributors may clarify existing design documents, or propose new formal specification changes to Convex by opening issues.
+Contributors may clarify existing design documents, or propose new formal specification changes to Convex by opening issues or pull requests.

 For questions and broader discussions, please join the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).